dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-sharepoint-online-with-microsoft-intune.md

 ## Support for PCs
 - Windows 8.1 and later (when enrolled with Intune)
-- Windows 7.0 or Windows 8.1 (when domain-joined)
+- Windows 7.0, Windows 8.1, or Windows 10 (when domain-joined),

   - Domain-joined PCs must be set up to [automatically register](https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-automatic-device-registration/) with Azure Active Directory.
 AAD DRS will be activated automatically for Intune and Office 365 customers.
 Customers who have already deployed the ADFS Device Registration Service will not see registered devices in their on-premises Active Directory.